 you’re looking at a scene, a painting, a person, and it seems clear to you what is happening, maybe there is even some urgency involved.

-For example: an old lady was bumped over by what looks like a boy, who you think might be trying to steal her bag.
+an old lady was bumped over by what looks like a boy, who you think might be trying to steal her bag.
 You feel the urgency and, just to be sure you look for confirmation before you rush over, turn to someone next to you and say: ‘We should help that lady!’

 And all you get in response, is a blank look of disbelief or concern, and a short response: ‘Why?
 The young man is already helping her up.’

 Who is right, who is wrong?
 In this situation probably only the lady and the young man or boy know.
 We grow up with the ‘given’ certainty that there is a right and a wrong, a black and a white, a line that should not be crossed.
 And then we meet other people: people from other backgrounds, other families, and other cultures, and every once in a while, or sometimes a little more often, our view of what is right and wrong gets challenged.